 With previous-generation instance types, resizing an EBS volume may require detaching and reattaching the volume or stopping and restarting the instance.
-For more information about modifying an EBS volume running Linux, see Modifying the Size, IOPS, or Type of an EBS Volume on Linux.
-For more information about modifying an EBS volume running Windows, see Modifying the Size, IOPS, or Type of an EBS Volume on Windows.
+For more information, see Modifying the Size, IOPS, or Type of an EBS Volume on Linux and Modifying the Size, IOPS, or Type of an EBS Volume on Windows.

 If you reach the maximum volume modification rate per volume limit, you will need to wait at least six hours before applying further modifications to the affected EBS volume.

 public class ModifyVolumeRequest : AmazonEC2Request IAmazonWebServiceRequest

 The target IOPS rate of the volume.

 This is only valid for Provisioned IOPS SSD (

 Default: If no IOPS value is specified, the existing value is retained.

 The target size of the volume, in GiB.
 The target volume size must be greater than or equal to than the existing size of the volume.
 For information about available EBS volume sizes, see Amazon EBS Volume Types.

 Default: If no size is specified, the existing size is retained.

 Gets and sets the property VolumeId.